Before switching from Windows to Mac

 This printable chart (it's a JPEG) is handy to keep nearby when you're first making the switch.

 For a comprehensive list of more advanced Mac keyboard shortcuts, check out Apple's guide.

-Mac desktops and laptops don't have a right and left button on the mouse/trackpad, but you can still do the equivalent of right-clicking on a Mac.
-You can hold down the Command key while clicking on the mouse to right-click.
-And if you're using a laptop, you can just tap the trackpad with two fingers instead of one to produce a right-click effect.
+If you've used a Mac keyboard before, you've probably noticed some differences in the keys, but the trackpad (or mouse if you have a desktop) is a little different too.
+Mac desktops and laptops don't have a right and left button on the mouse/trackpad, but you can still do the equivalent of right-clicking on a Mac's mouse.
+To right-click, hold down the Command key while clicking on the mouse.
+If you're using a laptop, you can just tap the trackpad with two fingers instead of one to produce a right-click effect.

 Finder is a great way to get to know your new Mac.
-The Finder icon can be accessed from your main desktop dock (the bar of icons at the bottom of the screen), and it looks like this:
+The Finder icon is accessible from your main desktop dock (the bar of icons at the bottom of the screen), and it looks like this:

-You can use Finder to organize your documents, photos and files, and locate things when you misplace them.
+You can use Finder to organize your documents, photos, and files and to locate things when you misplace them.
 Within Finder, you can change the view of your files and move items to your iCloud Drive or to AirDrop.

 Before you shell out money for Apple-compatible licenses of Microsoft Office, you may want to check out the programs that come preloaded on every Mac machine.
-Safari is for surfing the web.
-Numbers is Apple's version of Excel.
-Pages is Apple's version of Word, and Keynote is Apple's version of PowerPoint.
+Safari is for surfing the web, though you can also download Chrome or another third-party browser.